 Companies like Nuage Networks are evolving and extending their SDN (software-defined networking) network automation benefits to cloud-hosted data.

-According to Sunil Khandekar, Nuage Networks’ CEO, the company simplifies network services delivery and consumption by extending SDN outside of data centers with policy-based automation.
+According to Sunil Khandekar, Nuage Networks’ CEO, the company simplifies network service delivery and consumption by extending SDN outside data centers with policy-based automation.

 Customers are starting to look towards more dynamic and programmable network automation that meets their unique business needs.
-By eliminating cloud-based constraints, Nuage Networks VNS has taken a significant step forward.
+Nuage Networks VNS has taken a significant step forward by eliminating cloud-based constraints.
 So service providers can now provide networking services anywhere, anytime, and when required.

 Virtualization in Demand